 The mission of Special Equestrians, Inc. is to provide high quality therapeutic horseback riding and equine assisted activities to persons with physical, mental, developmental, and emotional disabilities.

 Special Equestrians, Inc. is a non-profit 501(c)(3) organization that serves individuals with disabilities from Jefferson, Shelby and neighboring counties.
 Our instructors and occupational therapist are all nationally certified therapeutic riding instructors, and they work constantly to improve their levels of knowledge and performance so they can provide a stimulating environment to enrich the lives of our students.
 Our horses and equipment are carefully selected and our facilities maintained to provide a safe environment and to accommodate a wide range of disabilities.
-We hold Premier Accredited Status through NARHA, the North American Riding for the Handicapped Association.
+We hold Premier Accredited Status through PATH International, the Professional Association of Therapeutic Horsemanship.

 It takes over 200 volunteers to keep our program running.
 They are recruited from the general public, church organizations, high school and college service clubs and community assistance organizations.
 Each volunteer completes a training process that includes both classroom and hands-on training.
 They are then initially paired with experienced volunteers until they become familiar with guidelines and procedures.
 Positions include side-walking and horse-handling for the riders, administrative support, maintenance of the stable and grounds, and care and feeding of the horses.